Botlhale-AI/docusaurus/docs/0 - Platform/bot-builder/6 - Training.md

 ![saved models](https://botlhale-ai-assets.s3.amazonaws.com/doc-imgs/training-in-progress.png)

 6. Once training is completed, the status changes to "Done".
 You will also receive an email confirming this.
+7. Repeat this process until you have trained your chatbot in all your desired languages.